-Finely grate rind from limes to measure 1 tablespoon.
+- Finely grate rind from limes to measure 1 tablespoon.
 Juice limes to measure ¼ cup.
 Place rind and juice in a large glass or ceramic bowl.
 (Not aluminum)

 - Cover and chill for 15 minutes, stirring occasionally.
-Serve in martini glasses or with warm tortillas.
+Serve in martini glasses or a bowl with tortilla chips.

 For fans of Mexican-style dishes, here are a couple of other great recipes!

 How to make a classic 3-2-1 Margarita